Austin Kleon – Roube Como Um Artista

 So today, you listen to all these wonderful speakers

-Hoje, vocês ouviram todos esses palestrantes maravilhosos
+Então hoje, vocês ouviram todos esses oradores maravilhosos

 for the past hour or so.
 And what I want you to do is